Active Health Centres

 High quality clinics in the camps

-Our doctors and nurses are present in the 5 Health Centres that we built in several camps set up by the Kurdish authorities and by international organisations in the Sulaimaniya governorate.
-One hosts Syrian refugees, the other internally displaced people from different regions of the West and the South involved in the new conflict.
+Our doctors and nurses are present in the 3 Health Centres that we built in several camps set up by the Kurdish authorities and by international organisations in the Sulaimaniya governorate.
+They host internally displaced people from different regions of the West and the South involved in the new conflict.

-Two additional Health Centres, run by us in the Khanaqin and in the Qoratu camps, are now managed by local health authorities following the handovers to the Health Directorate of Sulaimaniya completed in February 2017 and in June 2017.
+Four additional Health Centres, run by us in the Khanaqin, Qoratu and Arbat camps, are now managed by local health authorities following the handovers to the Health Directorate of Sulaimaniya completed in February 2017, June 2017 and December 2017.

 To provide timely care, we have also set up a mobile clinic that worked in Kalar in the areas of Barika, Salah-Aga and Topaskar.

 Gynecological and obstetric support for women, and a vaccination and growth control program for children are also guaranteed in the Health Centres.

 In addition, we have initiated a preventative medicine programme by training health promoters who work in clinics and camps, in order to reach the highest possible number of people.